Last updated on June 20, 2023 at 05:55 pm

 - They implemented a tool to help themselves refocus.

 - Usually, they feel a little bit better and ready to execute the next task, making them more effective and productive.

 Q: How can mindfulness improve mental health of individuals either at a workplace or working from home?

-So, when we are triggered by a colleague that does something that angers or annoys us, our first instinct will be to pause, not react, and think about our next best move.
-Pausing before we react helps us to not cause additional drama in the workplace.
-But it also helps us create better relationships and increased morale and productivity.
+So, when we are triggered by a colleague that does something that angers or annoys us, our first instinct will be to pause, not react, and think about our next move.
+Pausing before we react helps us not cause additional drama in the workplace.
+But it also helps us create better relationships and increase morale and productivity.